SilviaAbal/Interpreting-human-emotional-responses-from-real-time-video-capture/README.md

     python emotions.py --mode train --batch_size 23
     ``

-The default parameters are specified in the file "config.py".
+{The default parameters are specified in the file "config.py".}

 # Datasets
 Two different databases have been used to implement this system: